Brandeis-Bardin Institute: History

 Founder Dr. Shlomo Bardin ran the Institute until 1976.
 He is buried on the grounds of the Brandeis Bardin Institute.
 Dennis Prager ran it from 1976 to 1983.
 Joseph Wapner sat on the board.

 In March 2007, officials from both the Brandeis-Bardin Institute and the University of Judaism, a non-denominational institution of higher education offering undergraduate and graduate degrees along with a rabbinical studies program located in Bel Air, announced they would merge into a new organization called American Jewish University.

 In February 2022, American Jewish University planned to sell its 15600 Mulholland Drive, Bel Air location, keeping the 1101 Peppertree Lane, Simi Valley location.
+The Milken Community School made a bid for the campus of approximately $60 million, but was outbid by a Swiss learning company.
+That deal fell through amid community opposition.
+On December 26, 2023, Milken announced that it had successfully reached a deal to buy the campus.